russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/To-do List App, Pt. 7.md

 So far as Mr. Gordon can tell – this warning should not be showing up.
 It will probably go away in a future version of Xcode when this same code is run.

 Is it a bit annoying that the compiler shows a warning when it shouldn't?
 Yes, it certainly is.
 However, this is part of life as a software developer.

+> [!TIP]
+>
+> When you have finished this part of the tutorial, and you next have some time on your hands, continue on to [[To-do List App, Pt.
+8|part 8]].
+>
+> In part 8, you will learn how to add some niceties to the user interface, such as:
+>
+> - clearing the input field
+> - disabling the **Add** button when the user types nothing, or only spaces
+> - using a sheet that slides up to hold the user interface for adding an item
+> - a cue to the user about how to get started, when there are no to-do items